Where To Go For Your Ill-Fated Summer Romance

 Royale @ East London Liquor Company

 It’s so nice meeting up with a prospective partner without the feeling that faking your own death is a good shout, isn’t it?
-When you’re feeling something that could quite possibly be hope then it’s time to make a booking at East London Liquor Co.
+When you’re feeling something that could quite possibly be hope, make a booking at East London Liquor Co.
 A whisky and gin distillery in Bow Wharf, this industrial look bar has huge date potential.
-For starters, it’s a distillery so you can do the maths on how good the cocktails are.
-Secondly, lockdown rotisserie chicken specialist Royale have moved in and are providing scotch bonnet sauces, crispy potatoes, as well as great little snacky items like olives, prosciutto, and chickpea fries.
-Basically, it’s the ideal place for a couple of martinis to turn into a full-blown meal complete with a side of pandemic-celibacy sponsored PDA.
+It’s a distillery so you can do the maths on how good the cocktails are and rotisserie chicken specialists Royale are providing scotch bonnet sauces, crispy potatoes, and great little snacky items.
+Basically, it’s the ideal place for a couple of martinis to turn into a full-blown meal complete with a side of PDA.

 The 'Wink Wink Nudge Nudge' Third Date

 Alright so technically they came back to yours at the end of the second date because ‘they needed to charge their phone’.
-You’re only human.
-Blame summer, with all it’s glorious horny sunshine and the fact that you’re always more likely to get it on with someone if you don’t have to face peeling a pair of skinny jeans off in front of a person you find relatively attractive.
+Blame summer, with all its glorious horny sunshine and the fact that you’re always more likely to get it on with someone if you don’t have to face peeling a pair of skinny jeans off in front of them.
 But in the interest of keeping those sparks flying, we’d like to introduce you to The Winemaker’s Club.
-This is undeniably a wine bar that promotes serious flirting, thanks to its setting in a series of old arches under Holborn Viaduct and the fact that there are as many candles as you’d find on the set of a Bridgerton ‘love’ scene.
-Cue feeding each other cheese and maybe - deep breaths - a little hand holding whilst you make your way through a top bottle of Bordeaux once the sun has set.
+This is undeniably a wine bar that promotes serious flirting, thanks to its candlelit setting in a series of old arches under Holborn Viaduct.
+Cue feeding each other cheese and maybe—deep breaths—a little hand holding while you make your way through a top bottle of Bordeaux once the sun has set.

 The 'I Actually Quite Like You' Date